 41. What is the purpose of using a stylet during intubation?

 42. What are the advantages of nasal intubation?

-Greater comfort, less salivation, improved swallowing, more communication, no need for oral care, helps to avoid occlusion from biting, less damage to oral structures, better stabilization, reduced risk of mainstem intubation, does not require muscle relaxants or sedatives.
+It provides greater comfort, less salivation, improved swallowing, more communication, no need for oral care, helps to avoid occlusion from biting, creates less damage to oral structures, provides better stabilization, reduces the risk of mainstem intubation, and does not require muscle relaxants or sedatives.

 43. What are the disadvantages of nasal intubation?

-Nasal/paranasal complications, It is more difficult to perform, Spontaneous breathing is required for the procedure, A smaller tube is necessary, Increased difficulty suctioning, Increased airflow resistance, Increased work of breathing, Difficulty passing the bronchoscope.
+There are nasal/paranasal complications, it is more difficult to perform, spontaneous breathing is required for the procedure, a smaller tube is necessary, suctioning is more difficult, there is an increased airflow resistance, there is an increased work of breathing, and it is more difficult to pass a bronchoscope.

-44. What is the name of the curved laryngoscope blade?
+44. What is the name of a curved laryngoscope blade?

 45. Would you want to use the Macintosh blade for neonates?

 No, a Miller blade is preferred in infants.